 Chef Tri Du can be considered a pioneer in the Montréal sushi scene and has amassed a loyal following since the 1980s.
 Having run multiple successful Japanese and sushi houses through the ‘80s in Montréal, Chef Du finally opened his own sushi outpost in the Plateau in 2008, Tri Express.
 With funky décor and eclectic styling, the space is fun and casual.
 Classic sushi, sashimi, maki and tartars await you.

 If you’re looking for both sushi and nightlife, Flyjin is the place for you.
-Brought to you by Chef Antonio Park, this spot not only offers you a delectable menu of dishes made with market-fresh ingredients, but also a vast selection of cocktails, sake, premium alcohol, wine and Japanese beers – not to mention a curated list of resident DJs.
+Brought to you by Chef Antonio Park, this spot not only offers you a delectable menu of dishes made with market-fresh ingredients, but also a vast selection of cocktails, sake, premium alcohol, wine and Japanese beers.

 Tucked away in Place d’Armes, right under the iconic Hotel Place d’Armes, Kyo is a happening spot for sushi and izakaya favourites.
 Stop by at lunch for a colorful bento box or visit in the evening for market fresh sushi and maki creations, all in a laid-back atmosphere.
 Kyo boasts Montréal’s most extensive sake list.

 Located in the Plateau on the vibrant Duluth Street, Saint Sushi has been a popular spot among the younger sushi aficionados.
 If it weren’t for the maki rolls named after celebrities, like the “James Brown Maki” or the “Madonna” (seaweed roll with tuna, salmon, mango, cucumber, avocado and spicy mayonnaise), the curated playlist of early 2000s hip hop would be a clear indicator of the vibe you’re going to get at Saint Sushi.